specify the domain you want to use for your local development

 caddy_config:

-The reverse proxy and SSL endpoint configuration, ./dev/Caddyfile
+The reverse proxy and SSL endpoint configuration, ./dev/Caddyfile:

 {$APP_DOMAIN} {